reagento/dishka/docs/errors.rst

     * Try removing factory FirstProvider.get_a or SecondProvider.get_a

 This error can be seen only if you enabled ``implicit_override=True`` in validation settings.
-That means that you have 2 factories for the same type without specifying that second one should override.
+It means that you have 2 factories for the same type without specifying that the second one should replace the first one.

 * **You meant to have one of factories**.
-Just remove the second
+Just remove the second one.

 * **You want to override dependency for tests or other purposes**.
 Specify ``override=True`` when creating second factory.